artemkaxboy/telerest/README.md

 You have to start conversation with the bot or add it to a group, or it won't be able to send you any message.

 ### Getting chat ID
-Send it `/start` or `/chatid` command, and you give current chat ID.
-This is the mandatory property to send a message unless you set `TELEGRAM_DEFAULT_CHAT_ID` variable.
+Send to it `/start` or `/chatid` command, and you get current chat ID.
+This is the mandatory property to send a message unless you set `TELEGRAM_DEFAULT-CHAT-ID` variable.

 ### Send message
 To send a message you have to perform POST request: